freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 675.1

-As with any command the input can be redirected.
-Use the same `sed` replacement and file but redirect the input this time.
+It worked that time since it wasn't required to match the case.
+As with any command, the input can be redirected.
+Use the same `sed` replacement and file but redirect the **input** this time.

 #### HINTS